 Light-Emitting Diodes (LEDs)

 Passing current through special types of semiconductor diodes generates light.
 The colour generated depends on the materials making up the diode.
 For many years red, yellow and green LEDs have been used as indicator lights, or for simple alphabetic or numeric displays.
 LEDs can be shaped, for example to produce the widely used 7-segment numeric displays in digital clocks.
 The invention of blue and then ultraviolet LEDs led to the production of white LEDs.
-White-ish light is generated either by combining diodes of different materials, or by coating a diode which generates ultraviolet with a suitable phosphor.
-The operating voltage across the diode is about 1 volt, which means that battery operation is an attractive option.
+White-ish light is generated either by combining diodes using different materials, or by coating a diode generating ultraviolet with a suitable phosphor.
+The operating voltage across the diode is only about 1 volt, which means that battery operation is an attractive option.
 Another attractive feature is that they last far longer than ordinary lighting, with lifetimes claimed to be 50,000 hours or more.
 This makes them useful for reducing failures and maintenance, especially in safety-critical applications or in places that are difficult to access.
 For example, arrays of LEDs are now used for traffic lights, some car lights, etc.

 Efficiency